 The designation of the City of Key West as an Area of Critical State Concern has included limitations on the number of new market rate and affordable housing units that can be constructed within the City.
 The most recent allocation of development permits included 921 market rate and affordable housing units in 2003 with 91 units in each of the following ten years.
-It is expected that the City will, in large part, issue almost all allocations in the 2024 allocation cycle.
+It is expected that the City will issue its last allocations in the 2024 allocation cycle.